 An absence of designers

 Why are there so few true founders that can assemble good institutional machinery?
-There are many preconditions, but I think the key one is planning, defined here as considering your actions in advance and improving the entire sequence, rather than just one step at a time.
-Successfully planning is the exception rather than the rule.
+There are many preconditions, but I think the key one is planning, defined here as considering your actions in advance and improving the entire sequence, rather than just thinking one step at a time.
+Successful planning is the exception rather than the rule.

 We fail to plan for many reasons.
 For one, we don’t have much time to figure things out.
 The world is large, and each of us has only a few decades at best in our prime.
 To make matters more difficult, much of the thought we do engage in is about making other humans treat us nicely or give us the things we want, rather than about discovering what is true.
 Desperate for social survival, we explicitly or implicitly agree to pay the long-term price for immediate improvement.